Accenture/accenture.github.io/_drafts/reactlearnings.md

 When the iOS or Android SDKs are updated, it takes some time for React-Native to integrate these newly introduced application programming interfaces (APIs) into the core library.

 ## Risks and drawbacks
 Determining whether React-Native is a good choice for a project depends on the context.
 The usual limitations and hurdles that might be faced when working with any emerging technology apply because the framework is new.
-A few things to note: 1) some features on iOS and Android are not yet supported by React-Native; 2) since React-Native introduces another layer to any project, it can make debugging more difficult, especially at the intersection of React and the host platform.
+A few things to note: 1) some features on iOS and Android are not yet supported by React-Native; 2) since React-Native introduces another layer to any project, it can make debugging more difficult, especially at the intersection of React-Native and the host platform.

 ## Best practices
 Best practices are still evolving.
 At this point, here are some things to know: